Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Expected result**

-1. Moving the cursor, clicking work correctly in the operating system.
+1. Moving the cursor and clicking working correctly in the operating system.

 ### SIO001.002 PS/2 mouse in OS - (Windows 11)